Same-sex marriage in Austria: Religious performance

 The Evangelical Church of the Augsburg Confession in Austria has allowed its congregations to bless same-sex marriages since 2019.
 Couples who have first had a civil marriage can have their union blessed at the church service.
-The measure was passed with a two-thirds majority by the synod in March 2019.
-The church, with an estimated 265,000 followers, became the largest Christian denomination in Austria to offer same-sex marriages.
+The measure was passed by the synod with a two-thirds majority in March 2019.
+The Church, with an estimated 265,000 followers, became the largest Christian denomination in Austria to offer same-sex marriages.
 The smaller Reformed Church in Austria has also allowed solemnizations of same-sex marriages since 2019.
 The Old Catholic Church of Austria has performed blessings of same-sex relationships since the late 1990s.
-In 2019, the church began discussing the possibility of blessing same-sex marriages.
-The synod passed a measure on 3 July 2022 allowing same-sex couples to marry in the church.
+In 2019, it began discussing the possibility of blessing same-sex marriages, and on 3 July 2022 the synod passed a measure allowing same-sex couples to marry in the church.

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Archbishop of Salzburg Franz Lackner reacted to the declaration, "I believe that the Church recognizes that a relationship between two of the same sex is not entirely without truth: there is love, there is loyalty, there is also hardship shared and lived in faithfulness.
+The Archbishop of Salzburg, Franz Lackner, reacted to the declaration, "I believe that the Church recognizes that a relationship between two of the same sex is not entirely without truth: there is love, there is loyalty, there is also hardship shared and lived in faithfulness.
 This should also be recognized", adding that "[b]asically, one can no longer say no" to a same-sex couple's request for a blessing.
 Blessings of same-sex unions are allowed in the Diocese of Linz.